 While occasional crying does not cause any adverse effects on the developing baby, depression during pregnancy may have harmful effects on the developing baby.

-Depression in pregnancy may increase the risk for the following (4).
+Prenatal depression may increase the risk for the following (4).

 - Premature birth